 The book has a lot of computer lingo that I don't understand.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'lingo.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'lingo.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 probably from Lingua Franca, language, tongue, from Occitan, from Latin lingua — more at tongue